lpage30/MMM-DynamicWebview/README.md

 I did some adjustments based on the page I was loading as in my application the rendered webview was 'too wide' and then shifted too much to the left.

 ## Using the module
-This module is kinda simple basically creates and configures the webview element to have a src obtained by calling the configured `getURL()` function.
+This module is simple.
+It basically creates and configures the webview element to have a src obtained by calling the configured `getURL()` function, and all its styling is obtained from the aforementioned ***custom css*** class.
+I have chosen not to expose the other *many* webview options as some are ill-advised, and others are problemmatic; css class definition approach has so far proven to be the most consistent.

 To use this module, add it to the modules array in the `config/config.js` file:
 ````javascript